Solanum x edinense

 |Phytophthora infestans (Late Blight)||Fungus||Resistant|

 No information, but intentional crosses between the putative parent species have generally segregated for glycoalkaloid content, with some palatable progeny.
+In my experience, tubers range from non-bitter to slightly bitter and I would consider the accessions that I have tasted to be edible, although the tubers are small.

 Most accessions self pollinate poorly, producing few berries with few seeds.
 When pollinated with tetraploid potato pollen, they produce more berries, but the seed counts remain fairly low.
 Twelve seeds per berry is my best average so far.